Icinga/icingadb-web/doc/10-Migration.md

-If some of the default options of the monitoring module (for example setting acknowledgements to expire by default) were adjusted via the `config.ini` file, migrating those options is done by simple copying the configuration file to the icingadb module.
+If some of the default options of the monitoring module (for example setting acknowledgements to expire by default) were adjusted via the `config.ini` file, migrating those options is done by simply copying the configuration file to the Icinga DB Web module.
 In most cases this would be a

 ```